Complete Guide

 Term Loan

-For growth, expansion or capex; fixed tenure and EMI with structured repayment schedule.
+To grow, expand or capex; fixed tenure and EMI with organised repayment term.

 Working Capital